-All eligible expenses must be supported by appropriate documentation.
+All eligible expenses must be supported by appropriate documentation, including but not limited to timesheets for in-house labor.
 Expenses incurred outside of the project performance period are not eligible for reimbursement.

 Field Visits

 The State may make periodic visits to the project site, including a final inspection.
 The State will determine if the work is consistent with the approved project scope and ensure compliance with signage requirements.